-This tour provides an excellent introduction to African wildlife, although even repeat visitors will be wowed by the highlights our expert, but friendly, guides can provide.
+This tour is suitable for all participants from wildlife and conservation bodies to academic groups as it provides an excellent introduction to African wildlife.
+Although even repeat visitors will be wowed by the highlights our expert, but friendly, guides can provide.
 Every day we’ll be accompanied by a British Zoologist and a Gambian expert on the habitats we are to visit.

 What to expect?